 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-If you know a few basic flavor concepts, it’s easy to make better coffee.
+Updated for 2021 If you know a few basic flavor concepts, it’s easy to make better coffee.
 It doesn’t matter what your brew method is.
 Whether you're making drip, espresso, french press, pour over, or you’ve got an automatic bean-to-cup machine, these basic concepts will help you fine-tune flavor and make better coffee.

 Hey Coffee Lovers, Marc here from Whole Latte Love.
 Today, a look at variables you can control when making coffee and how to manipulate each to affect flavor.
 Now, depending on your brew method and equipment, you may have less control over some variables than others.
 When that’s the case, you can often use one of the other variables you do have control of to have a similar effect on flavor.